digego/extempore/docs/philosophy.rst

 timing and concurrency semantics, which are helpful when working in problem spaces where timing is important (such as audio and video).

-These two goals—dynamic flexibility and close-to-the-metal control—seem at odds.
+These two goals---dynamic flexibility and close-to-the-metal control---seem at odds.
 Extempore tries to offer both by supporting both a high-level dynamic language (Scheme) and a low-level 'C like' language (xtlang) simultaneously, with tight integration and transparency between the two.
 A running Extempore process will compile